brown-ccv/ccv-website-hugo/content/english/news/posts/how-to-write-ccv-docs-and-posts.md

 ---
-title: "How to Write Docs and Posts for the ccv Website"
+title: "How to write docs and posts for the CCV Website"
 date: 2019-02-01T11:02:52-05:00
 draft: false
 types: ["posts"] # keep only one of the categories